 For example, to mitigate the risks associated with Active Scanning, MITRE ATT&CK notes that efforts should focus on minimizing the amount and sensitivity of data available to external parties.

-What is MITRE ATT&CK mapping?
+What is MITRE ATT&CK Mapping?

 ATT&CK offers several different matrices that can help an organization map its security controls to the different tactics and techniques.